 Find Your Thrills

 Challenge your inner thrill seeker in Glenwood Springs!
 Adrenaline-fueled adventures begin at Glenwood Caverns Adventure Park, where custom-built rides will take your breath away.
-The Haunted Mine Drop is the newest and was voted USA Today’s Best New Amusement Park Attraction of 2017.
 The Giant Canyon Swing launches riders out over Glenwood Canyon, a 3,000-foot (914 meter) drop!
-The Park is also home to the Cliffhanger Roller Coaster—America’s highest elevation roller coaster, and the Alpine Coaster.
+The Park is also home to the Cliffhanger Roller Coaster—America’s highest elevation roller coaster, and the Alpine Coaster, Colorado’s first and longest Alpine coaster.
 All are guaranteed to get your adrenaline pumping.
 If you have a passion to fly, try tandem paragliding, a favorite activity among our Mennonite guests.
 A running launch from Red Mountain will set you airborne!
 Add more high-flying adventure with Glenwood Canyon Zipline Adventures and Challenge Ropes Course.

 Airborne: Riding the Current Adventure Trend